peterroe/en-words/readme.md

 </details>

 <details>
-<summary>From: [why we chose telegram for team...](https://scribe.rip/@jimbk/why-we-chose-telegram-for-team-app-over-slack-and-microsoft-team-and-then-moved-away-from-it-2b87012d2095)</summary><br/>
+<summary>From [why we chose telegram for team...](https://scribe.rip/@jimbk/why-we-chose-telegram-for-team-app-over-slack-and-microsoft-team-and-then-moved-away-from-it-2b87012d2095)</summary><br/>

 * insight - 深刻见解
   * this article can serve as insights.